Key takeaways

 The Senate, however, continued to steadfastly reject Medicaid expansion, and the result was an impasse on the budget.
 The regular legislative session ended in March with no budget agreement, and considerable tensions between the House and Senate on the issue of Medicaid expansion.
 Gov. Northam called lawmakers back for a special session that began on April 11, to continue to work on the budget.
 Lawmakers had to have a budget in place by July 1 in order to avoid a government shutdown.
 Governor Northam proposed a new budget, which was under consideration during the special session via HB5001 and HB5002.

 The House Appropriations Committee approved the new budget on April 13, with an enhanced work requirement, designed to get Republicans in the Senate to support the measure (at least two Senate Republicans had to vote yes on a budget with Medicaid expansion in order to pass it; ultimately, four Senate Republicans supported the measure).
-The new budget bill stipulated that the work requirement would be an enforced condition of continued enrollment in Medicaid, although as noted below, Medicaid expansion took effect in January 2019, but the work requirement never took effect.
-And the work requirement proposal has since been officially withdrawn by the state.
+The new budget bill stipulated that the work requirement would be an enforced condition of continued enrollment in Medicaid.
+But ultimately, Medicaid expansion took effect in January 2019, and the work requirement never took effect (more details below).
+The work requirement proposal was subsequently withdrawn by the state.

 COMPASS waiver proposal was officially withdrawn by Gov. Northam in 2020